East Genomics

 What is rapid exome sequencing?

-This type of testing is available on the National Genomic Test Directory.
-It is intended for pregnancies where an ultrasound scan reveals multiple foetal anomalies with a likely monogenic cause.
+This type of testing is available on the National Genomic Test Directory (opens in a new tab).
+It is intended for pregnancies where an ultrasound scan reveals foetal anomalies with a likely monogenic cause.
 This means caused by a variation in a single gene.
 Testing is provided by all seven Genomic Laboratory Hubs in England.

-Our project will establish baseline data on current provision of the R21 pathway across prenatal teams in the East GMSA region.
-This will include:
+Our project established baseline data on current provision of the R21 pathway across prenatal teams in the East GMSA region.
+This included:

-• Mapping all Feto-Maternal and prenatal teams within the region
+- Mapping all Fetal Medicine and prenatal teams within the region.

 Watch our R21 Genomics BITE education session